QILLQuantum/Credo/EntroQin/README.md

 **We built a birth canal through it.**

 From a quiet question in early 2026
-→ to monster runs at 67 million sites
+To monster runs at 67 million sites
 → to live signals

-This is the timeline of a single in-house thread that ended up engineering order from chaos.
+*This is the timeline of a single in-house thread that ended up engineering order from chaos.*

 ### Timeline - How the birth channel opened